siobhanlgorman/After-the-Party/README.md

 ![alt-text](assets/images/screen5.png)

-* The different rooms the player enters have different paths to win or lose according to their answer choices.
+5. The different rooms the player enters have different paths to win or lose according to their answer choices.

 This shows the player choosing to open the door and finding themselves in the bathroom:

 ![alt-text](assets/images/screen7.png)

-* Winning is escaping from the house and losing is dying or being killed.
+6. Winning is escaping from the house and losing is dying or being killed.
 The means of winning or losing is told to the player at the end of the game.

-This shows one way that a player could win.
+This shows one way that a player could win:

 ![alt-text](assets/images/screen3.png)